Travel Guide to Historic Route 66: The Mother Road

 Route 66 Today

-Today, several states recognize the historical significance of the road, and have it marked with "66" in the state highway number.
+Today, in 2024, several states recognize the historical significance of the road, and have it marked with "66" in the state highway number.
 "Historic Route 66 Associations" are active in several states.

 The road is also a major tourist attraction, so many states openly market attractions and lodging along the old route.